TadiT7/treble_experimentations_wiki/Moto-Z3-Play.md

 * flash this image with the `fastboot` utility:
     ```
     $ fastboot erase userdata
-    $ fastboot flash system system-arm64-b-gapps-su.img
+    $ fastboot flash system system-arm64-ab-gapps-su.img
     ```
-    Some more info

     As an alternative you can flash via TWRP as "System Image" and format data.

+**IF COMING FROM STOCK YOU _MUST_ DO A FULL DATA WIPE OR YOU WILL BOOTLOOP**

 ## Hardware support